 Phased retirement annuities are subject to court orders providing for division, allotment, assignment, execution, levy, attachment, garnishment, or other legal process on the same basis as other annuities.
 The salary portion similarly is subject to garnishment and other legal processes on the same basis as other federal employee pay.

-The annuity is increased by any applicable cost-of-living adjustments according to the policies of the person’s retirement system; the salary portion is increased by relevant pay raises.
+The annuity portion is increased by any applicable cost-of-living adjustments according to the policies of the person’s retirement system; the salary portion is increased by relevant pay raises.

 For benefits purposes, individuals in phased retirement status generally are considered to be active employees.
 They are subject to required contributions to their federal retirement system based on their salary received, while those under the Civil Service Retirement System may make voluntary retirement contributions (see CSRS Voluntary Retirement Contributions in Section 2 of this chapter).
 Phased retirees similarly are treated as active employees, not separated employees, for Thrift Savings Plan purposes, meaning that they may continue making investments and may take loans and in-service withdrawals but are not eligible for post-separation withdrawal options.

 For purposes of Federal Employees’ Group Life Insurance program coverage levels and the government contribution toward the cost of Basic coverage, a phased retiree is deemed to be receiving the full-time pay of the position.
 Similarly, eligibility for the Federal Employees Health Benefits program is unchanged and the government continues to pay its full share of FEHB premiums (even though part-time workers in general receive only a prorated share).
 Further, phased retirees can continue to pay their share of premiums from pretax salary.